-Large apartment a few steps from Sansevero Chapel, a deconsecrated church among the most important museums of Naples, known worldwide for its masterpieces.
+Spacious apartment just steps from the Sansevero Chapel, one of Naples’ most important museums, known worldwide for its masterpieces.

-Amenities such as wi-fi connection, washing machine, iron, heating and air conditioning in the living room and in some of the bedrooms will be at guests’ disposal.
+Guests will have access to Wi-Fi, washing machine, iron, heating, and air conditioning in the living room and in some of the bedrooms.

 Cot available upon request, at an extra cost of 25€ per stay.